All children in each class follow a broad, balanced and integrated curriculum based on the National Curriculum.

 The three main areas of the English Curriculum are Speaking and Listening, Reading and Writing.
 This is based on the National Curriculum.

 Your child will be encouraged to be a good listener and to express himself or herself clearly and confidently.
 Your child will read daily for information and pleasure.
 Books and reading materials are displayed throughout our School in classes, libraries and corridors.
 Children are taught to write in a variety of ways for a variety of purposes and different audiences.

 To log on to our Library website use the link below:

 Children learn mathematics in a variety of ways, for example, through practical work, discussions, problem solving, investigation and practising skills and routines.

-The mathematics curriculum is based on the Primary National Strategy.
-A range of resources are used to support learning such as calculators, computers.
+The mathematics curriculum is based on the National Curriculum.
+A range of resources are used to support learning.